zhangcz/chengzhizhang.github.io/teaching.md

 ## Courses
-* Research Topics on Information System and Knowledge Management (Spring 2016, Srping 2020, for Phd students)
+* Research Topics on Information System and Knowledge Management (Spring 2016, Spring 2020~2022, for Phd students)
 * Text Mining (Autumn 2011~2020, for Master students)
 * Big Data and Business Analysis (Autumn 2019~2020, for Master students)
 * Webpages Design and Making (Spring 2012~2020, for undergraduates)